amarinjs/sitio/_posts/2020-03-09-NetBrain-argument.md

 The following topics are for the overview demo.

-#### Inaccurate or incomplete documentation
+- Inaccurate or incomplete documentation

-Expedite pending audits and provide the engineers with accurate/up to date documentation.
+	- Expedite pending audits and provide the engineers with accurate/up to date documentation.

-#### MTTI/MTTR to slow on outages
+- MTTI/MTTR to slow on outages

-Reduce the time to recover from an Incident
+	- Reduce the time to recover from an Incident

 > Gartner Research: Averge hourly cost network downtime is USD 300K.

-#### Response to security attacks
+- Response to security attacks

-Too slow to detect inconsistencies, a golden baseline alert can pinpoint these and accelerate risk mitigation time.
+	- Too slow to detect inconsistencies, a golden baseline alert can pinpoint these and accelerate risk mitigation time.

-#### Self Inflicted outages
+- Self Inflicted outages

-Even the most experienced engineers can make mistakes.
+	- Even the most experienced engineers can make mistakes.

-#### Lack of Know-how on technology
+- Lack of Know-how on technology

-No knowledge on new technologies like SDN, IOT.
+	- No knowledge on new technologies like SDN, IOT.
 NetBrain can help you automate/visualize these things.

-#### Lack of collaboration between teams
+- Lack of collaboration between teams

-Use runbooks to troubleshoot, then save them and share with the rest of the team.
+	- Use runbooks to troubleshoot, then save them and share with the rest of the team.

-## Quantify Cost
+### Quantify Cost

 - How much time and resources does this pain cost the organization.
 - The cost of pain must be large enough to drive initiavive for change.

+### Link to Priorities

+- What projects have been approved to address pains.
+- Your priorities on these projects
+- What are the KPIs